 Now that you've set up your computer and device, and you've learned how the Designer and the Blocks Editor work, you are ready to build the HelloPurr app.
-At this point, you should have the Designer or Blocks Editor open in your browser, and either an Android device or an Android emulator connected to the Blocks Editor.
-(See Setup Instructions for App Inventor 2 if you do not have these things running.)
+At this point, you should have the Designer or Blocks Editor open in your browser, and either an Android device or an Android emulator connected to your project.
+(See Setup Instructions if you do not have these things setup.)

-To build HelloPurr, you'll need a image file of a cat and an audio file with a "meow" sound.
-Download these files to your computer by clicking the following links.
-To download: after clicking a link, right click on the image or sound bar and select "Save As."
+To build HelloPurr, you'll need an image file of a cat and an audio file with a "meow" sound.
+Download these files to your computer by right-clicking on the the following links and selecting "Save Link As..."
 Save both files onto your desktop or downloads folder, or anywhere that you can easily find later.

 Other components are more elaborate: a drawing Canvas that can hold still images or animations, an Accelerometer sensor that works like a Wii controller and detects when you move or shake the phone, components that send text messages, components that play music and video, components that get information from Web sites, and so on.

 To use a component in your app, you need to click and drag it onto the Viewer in the middle of the Designer.
 When you add a component to the Viewer (#1 below), it will also appear in the components list on the right hand side of the Viewer.